4 years ago by spyckie2

 Seems like the wrong problem to solve.

-an hour ago by com2kid
+4 years ago by com2kid

 Bricks can last a long time.